goksanisil23/lazy_minimal_robotics/NonLinearOpt/GraphOpt/Readme.md

 Note that graphs ultimately encode an objective function, which is solved through repeated linearization via known non-linear optimization routines (Gauss-Newton, Levenberg-Marquardt).

-g2o is 1 example of a graph optimization back-end.
+g2o is one example of a graph optimization back-end.
 It exploits the sparse connectivity of the graphs to solve large sparse linear systems.

-## Simple Example
+## Unary Edge Example
 Although graph formulation makes more sense when there is locality in the optimization problem, for the sake of simplicity and to show the generalizability of graph formulation, we solve the curve fitting problem with g2o in this example:

 `y = exp(mx+c)`